Sound Mode

 What Sound Mode Catches

 When sound mode is enabled, tsz applies stricter rules that close TypeScript's known escape hatches.
-Each check has a dedicated diagnostic code in the TSZ9xxx range.
+Each check targets a dedicated diagnostic code in the TSZ9xxx range.
+Currently, sound mode errors are emitted as standard TS diagnostic codes (TS2322, TS2345, etc.); dedicated TSZ9xxx codes are being rolled out incrementally.

 TSZ9101: Covariant Mutable Arrays